IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages/statistical-learning-home.md

 <li> finite mixture regression models for the number and the costs of claims; </li>
 <li> univariate and multivariate regression models with varying dispersion and shape for claim frequencies and severities; </li>
 <li> copula based models with regression structures on the mean, dispersion and dependence parameters for different claim types and their associated claim counts and costs; </li>
+<li> dependence modelling in risk management and sensitivity analysis </li>
 <li> first-order integer valued autoregressive INAR(1) regression models with varying dispersion for time series of claim counts; </li>
 <li> neural network embeddings of the aforementioned models which are able to capture the stylized characteristics of structured, semi-structured and unstructured insurance data. </li>
 </ul>